FAA issues emergency directive on 2,000 Boeing 737 NG, Classic planes | Business

 U.S. airlines stored thousands of airplanes after the coronavirus pandemic sharply reduced travel demand and some have been bringing some aircraft back into service as demand rises.
 The directive covering the 737 NG (600 to 900 series) and 737 Classic (737-300 to 737-500 series) was prompted by four recent reports of single-engine shutdowns caused by engine bleed air 5th stage check valves stuck in the open position.

-The FAA said the AD is to address corrosion of the engine bleeds air 5th stage check valves for both engines.
-The FAA said that could result in compressor stalls and dual-engine power loss without the ability to restart.
+The FAA said the directive is to address corrosion of the engine bleeds air 5th stage check valves for both engines.
+The agency said that could result in compressor stalls and dual-engine power loss without the ability to restart.
 Boeing said it is providing inspection and replacement information to fleet owners if they find an issue.

+American Airlines and Southwest Airlines, two large U.S. operators of the 737, said they had not experienced the issues described in the directive.
+United Airlines said it is complying with the directive and does not anticipate an impact on operations.